signal18/docs.signal18.io/03.usage/02.http/docs.md

 By default it is bound to `localhost`.
 This can be changed via **http-bind-address** variable or command line flag to get remote access on the network.

+Using **replication-manager 2.1**,  secured connection is open via pointing a web browser to  https://replication-manager-host:10005/.

 It looks like this:

 ![mrmdash](/images/http.png)